 Not only a myth but it is also dangerous.

 Another element in your decision-making journey is choosing the right price.

 In addition to the quality of care, you need to consider the different laser types.
-For example, here at My iClinic we have the lastest Visumax and MEL90 lasers by Zeiss.
-It is important to make sure the the technology being used is up to date in order to achieve optimal results.
+For example, here at My-iClinic we have the latest Visumax and MEL90 lasers by Zeiss.
+It is important to make sure the technology being used is up to date in order to achieve optimal results.

 Laser eye surgery does not prevent you from having cataract surgery in the future.
 Laser eye surgery focuses on your cornea rather than your lens as a cataract operation would.

 Again, a myth.

 It’s extremely unlikely that your results will be not as expected.
 If this is the case, our surgeon will carry out further treatment that is deemed necessary to help you achieve the vision that you want.
 If your surgeon is telling something different, insinuating that nothing can be done then be sure to get a second opinion.